abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/webmodules.md

 ## Customization: `transpile/config/ui.json`

 `ui.json` is the **branding configuration file**.
-Editing it and rebuilding the image is the primary way to customise the frontend appearance.
+Editing it and rebuilding the image is the primary way to customize the frontend appearance.

 ### Structure